ccleberg/cmc.pub/content/blog/2022-07-30-flac-to-opus.md

 ## Check the Resulting Size

-If you want to see what kind of file size savings you\'ve gained, you can always use the `du` command to check:
+If you want to see what kind of file size savings you've gained, you can always use the `du` command to check:

 ```sh
 cd /mnt/music